mishrahul/picxt/README.md

 # picxt v1.0.0

-Picxt is a standalone application to retrieve images (such as screenshots) which contain user-defined keyword, in any specific directory.
+Picxt.exe is a standalone application to retrieve images (such as screenshots) which contain user-defined keyword, in any specific directory.

 # Usage